 A Data Availability Statement describing where the data can be found is required at submission.
-Your answers to this question constitute the Data Availability Statement and will be published in the article , if accepted.
+Your answers to this question constitute the Data Availability Statement and will be published in the article, if accepted.

 Important: Stating 'data available on request from the author' is not sufficient.
 If your data are only available upon request, select 'No' for the first question and explain your exceptional situation in the text box.

 Do the authors confirm that all data underlying the findings described in their manuscript are fully available without restriction?

 Describe where the data may be found in full sentences.
-If you are copying our sample text, replace any instances of XXX with the appropriate details.
-The raw sequencing data were deposited in the NCBI SRA database (BioProject: PRJNA788379) under the identifiers SRR17227515-SRR17227578.
-All the other relevant data are within the manuscript and its Supporting Information files.
-If the data are held or will be held in a public repository, include URLs, accession numbers or DOIs.
+If you are copying our with the appropriate details.

+- If the data are held or will be held in a public repository, include URLs, accession numbers or DOIs.
 If this information will only be available after acceptance, indicate this by ticking the box below.
-For example: All XXX files are available from the XXX database (accession number(s) XXX, XXX.).
-If the data are all contained within the manuscript and/or Supporting Information files, enter the following: All relevant data are within the manuscript and its Supporting Information files.
-If neither of these applies but you are able to provide details of access elsewhere, with or without limitations, please do so.
-For example: XXX Institutional Data Access / Ethics Committee (contact via XXX) for researchers who meet the criteria for access to confidential data.
+For example: All XXX files are available from the XXX database (accession number(s) XXX, XXX.). - · If the data are all contained within the manuscript and/or Supporting Information files, enter the following: All relevant data are within the manuscript and its Supporting Information files. - · If neither of these applies but you are able to provide details of access elsewhere, with or without limitations, please do so.
+For example:

+Data cannot be shared publicly because of [XXX].
+Data are available from the XXX Institutional Data Access / Ethics Committee (contact via XXX) for researchers who meet the criteria for access to confidential data.

 The data underlying the results presented in the study are available from (include the name of the third party